Post may contain affiliate links.

-This recipe starts out with a sugar cookie-style crust.
-While the dough for the crust is chilling, a simple filling of eggs, sugar, ground almonds, lemon zest and a teensy bit of cinnamon gets whipped together.
-The crust gets rolled out, placed in a tart or spring-form pan, and filled with the almond mixture.
+The crust gets rolled out, placed in a tart pan or springform pan, and filled with the almond mixture.
 Everything gets baked to golden brown perfection, cooled, and topped with powdered sugar.

 Like all things Spanish, this recipe requires shockingly few ingredients and yet yields a tart that tastes incredibly complex.
-A simultaneously crunchy and creamy filling, a perfectly sweet crust, a hint of lemon, a nuttiness from the almonds…as I was eating this, all I could think was, “This is so very Spanish.”
-I was instantly back in the (many) bakeries I visited during my time in Spain.
-It was, quite frankly, the perfect end to my Thanksgiving meal.
+A perfectly sweet crust, a hint of lemon, a nuttiness from the almonds; it is everything you could possibly want.

 For the pastry: